vaibs28/COP5556/README.md

 # COP5556
-COP 5556 - Programming Language Principles Assignments
+COP 5556 - Programming Language Principles Assignments Implementing the Scanner, Parser and Generating the Abstract Syntax Tree for a subset of Lua language.

 # Part 1
 Implement a scanner for a programming language with the following lexical structure: